oracle/weblogic-toolkit-ui/documentation/staging/content/navigate/project-settings.md

 - [JDK and WebLogic Server Installation Directories](#choosing-the-java-and-oracle-installation-directories)
 - [Image Build Tool Type and Executable Location](#choosing-the-image-build-tool)

+{{% notice note %}}If you are running macOS, the WKT UI application might not have the environment necessary to invoke Docker/Podman, kubectl, and Helm.
+Use the initial section to add extra directories to the PATH and define the extra environment variables as needed.
+Note that this extra environment configuration is used _only_ when invoking Docker/Podman, kubectl, and Helm.
+{{% /notice %}}

 #### Choosing a Credential Storage Scheme
 The WKT UI application can securely store credentials for your project or not store them at all.
 The three choices
 are: